View Document Text

 As noted in Item 5, certain Advisory Persons are also registered representatives of Simplicity Investments.
 In one’s

-transactions under Simplicity Investments and not through Essex Financial.
-In such instances, Advisory Persons will
+securities transactions under Simplicity Investments and not through Essex Financial.
+In such instances, Advisory

-receive commission-based compensation in connection with the purchase and sale of securities, including 12b-1 fees
+Persons will receive commission-based compensation in connection with the purchase and sale of securities,

 Essex Bank

-directors of the Bank.
-The Bank and its employees may refer prospective clients to utilize the services of Essex
+also directors of the Bank.
+The Bank and its employees may refer prospective clients to utilize the services of

-Financial for retail customer investment management needs.
-Similarly, Essex Financial may refer Clients to the Bank
+Essex Financial for retail customer investment management needs.
+Similarly, Essex Financial may refer Clients to

-for banking needs and trustee services.
-This presents a conflict of interest as the Bank stands to benefit from
+the Bank for banking needs and trustee services.
+This presents a conflict of interest as the Bank stands to benefit

-additional revenue if Clients engage Essex Financial for services or vice versa.
-Any compensation received by the
+from additional revenue if Clients engage Essex Financial for services or vice versa.
+Any compensation received by

-Bank for providing banking or trustee services is entirely separate and distinct from the advisory fees charged by
+the Bank for providing banking or trustee services is entirely separate and distinct from the advisory fees charged

-Essex Financial.
+by Essex Financial.
 Advisory Persons receive no compensation for recommending the Bank to Clients.
-Clients are not
+Clients are

 Item 11 – Code of Ethics, Participation or Interest in Client Transactions and Personal Trading